lderoeck/AI-Project/README.md

 ```
 $ python preprocess_reviews.py
 ```
 The generated reviews parquet file should be present in the data folder with all other files.
+Afterwards the user should move them to the corresponding submap (v2/v3) depending on which version of the data they processed.

 ## Base recommender
 Information about the base recommender can be viewed in the [readme](./deadline1/README.md) from deadline 1.